mindspore-ai/docs/tutorials/lite/source_en/quick_start/quick_start.md

 ### Configuring MindSpore Lite Dependencies

 When MindSpore C++ APIs are called at the Android JNI layer, related library files are required.
-You can use MindSpore Lite [source code compilation](https://www.mindspore.cn/tutorial/lite/en/r1.0/use/build.html) to generate the `libmindspore-lite.so` library file.
+You can use MindSpore Lite [source code compilation](https://www.mindspore.cn/tutorial/lite/en/r1.0/use/build.html) to generate the MindSpore Lite version.
+In this case, you need to use the compile command of generate with image preprocessing module.

-In Android Studio, place the compiled `libmindspore-lite.so` library file (which can contain multiple compatible architectures) in the `app/libs/ARM64-V8a` (Arm64) or `app/libs/armeabi-v7a` (Arm32) directory of the application project.
-In the `build.gradle` file of the application, configure the compilation support of CMake, `arm64-v8a`, and `armeabi-v7a`.
+In this example, the build process automatically downloads the `mindspore-lite-1.0.0-minddata-arm64-cpu` by the `app/download.gradle` file and saves in the `app/src/main/cpp` directory.

+Note: if the automatic download fails, please manually download the relevant library files and put them in the corresponding location.

+mindspore-lite-1.0.0-minddata-arm64-cpu.tar.gz [Download link](https://download.mindspore.cn/model_zoo/official/lite/lib/mindspore%20version%201.0/mindspore-lite-1.0.0-minddata-arm64-cpu.tar.gz)

 ```
 android{